pflanze/functional-perl/README.md

-# Libraries for functional programming in Perl 5
+# Library for functional programming in Perl 5

 This is a work in progress to prepare (maybe improve/adapt) existing modules for release to CPAN, as either one or multiple packages.